ideas-edu/refactor-tutor/docs/instructions-docker.md

 # Installation Instructions Docker
 If you want to get started using docker, make sure you have docker installed first.

-You can use the `stephanstanisic/refactor-tutor` image on docker hub to deploy the refactor tutor together with a preconfigured apache2 webserver.
+You can use the `refactortutor/refactor-tutor` image on docker hub to deploy the refactor tutor together with a pre-configured apache2 webserver.
 To do so, you will first need to create a folder with exercises.
 These have the following structure:

 ```